If you can’t find your dream house for sale, you can build your own modular home. A new construction comes with several benefits.

 Regardless of shipping method, the best builders build your house according to the local codes where you’ll be living.
 They also adhere to strict quality control standards.
 Following completion, there’s no telling the difference between a modular home and one built on site.

 You may sometimes hear modular homes called prefabricated or prefab homes.
-While similar, they’re not exactly the same.
+Modular homes are a type or a subset of a prefabricated home.

 A manufactured home is another term for a mobile home.
 With modular homes, builders permanently install them on their foundations, not unlike a traditional stick-built home.